avocadoali/social_ai_practical_course/README.md

 Here's a brief overview of the directory structure:

-- **config:** Contains configuration files for various project settings.
+- **config:** Contains the configuration file for all project settings.

 - **data:**
   - **raw:** Holds the raw, unprocessed data.